Last Updated on March 16, 2026 by AcePhysio

 While laser therapy is a highly effective treatment for knee pain, it is often most beneficial when used as part of a comprehensive treatment plan.
 Knee pain can be complex, with multiple contributing factors such as muscle imbalances, joint instability, and underlying medical conditions.
 To address these factors and achieve long-term relief, it’s important to combine laser therapy with other complementary treatments.

 - Physiotherapy: Physiotherapy plays a crucial role in strengthening the muscles around the knee, improving flexibility, and enhancing joint stability.
-Through targeted exercises and manual therapy, physiotherapy can help correct muscle imbalances, reduce strain on the knee joint, and support the healing process.
+With a combination of targeted exercises and hands-on techniques, physiotherapy aims to restore muscle balance, alleviate pressure on the knee joint, and facilitate the journey toward improved function.

 - Shockwave Therapy: Shockwave therapy is another non-invasive treatment that can be used in conjunction with laser therapy.
 It involves the application of high-energy sound waves to the affected area, promoting tissue regeneration, reducing inflammation, and breaking down scar tissue.
 This therapy is particularly beneficial for conditions like tendonitis or chronic soft tissue injuries.